sodascience/metasyn/docs/source/improve_synth.rst

 .. admonition:: What is the TOML file format?

-   The `TOML <https://toml.io/en/>`_ file format can be read with any text editor, and is natural to comprehend.
+   The `TOML <https://toml.io/en/>`_ file format can be read with any text editor, and is human and machine-readable.
    You should be able to create your own TOML files from the examples below, but for more details refer to the TOML `Documentation <https://toml.io/en/>`_.
 One important thing to note is that the TOML format is case sensitive.